draios/sysdig-cloud-scripts/integrations/slack/sysdigbot/README.md

 # Improvements

+If you like any of these ideas and want to see them, or if you have any cool ideas of your own, let us know at support@sysdig.com - thanks!

 - Add more commands.
 For example, it would be very cool to have a `!get_data` or `!get_alert_notification` that mimic the behavior of the Python client API
 - Better parsing from bot messages.
 For example, we can recognize when a github/jenkins bot posts a message, and automatically dissect the message into name/description/tags
+- Hosted Sysdigbot